-Designers must make sure that any media will display correctly across multiple browsers and operating systems.
+Designers must ensure that any media will display correctly across multiple browsers and operating systems.

 This software-agnostic approach is the best way to avoid any interactive limitations.
-Let's also remember that a design that fails to display correctly (or does not load at all) can be detrimental to a brand's image.
+Remember that a design that fails to display correctly (or does not load at all) can harm a brand's image.

 This is one of the areas which is usually not a concern when referring to graphic design for printed material.

 Once the substrate is selected (such as the type of paper stock to be used), the designs are created within the physical world.
-The only possible limitation involves the number of copies that you can distribute at any given time.
+The only possible limitation is the number of copies you can distribute at any given time.

 The layout of any design represents one of its most critical components.
 There are two main takeaway points to highlight: